pmokeefe/NotOnly/README.md

 # NotOnly
-*NotOnly Nothing is better than Nothing.*
+*"NotOnly Nothing is better than Nothing."*

 >"You're confusing the machine!" cried Trurl.
 But suddenly its metallic voice rang out: